Discover more from The Project Management Blueprint

 The Planning Phase Steps:

 The Planning Phase of a project is when we take the high-level, top-down information we gathered from our primary stakeholders in the Initiation Phase and turn it into detailed, bottom-up plans we can then execute in the next phase.
-There are two key elements to this phase:
+There are six key elements to this phase:

 The Execution Phase Steps: